| Title: | Bayesian Evaluation, Analysis, and Simulation Software Tools for Trials |

 .
 The vague component is calculated to have the

-and covariance matrix equal to
+same mean vector and covariance matrix equal to

-is the specified number of
+, where n is the specified number of

 theoretical events.